 - The design phase

-First and foremost, you need to create the image to be etched on your ring.
+First and foremost, you need to create the image to be etched on your titanium.
 This can be a vector image or photo.
 It should be grayscale or black and white depending on your laser.
 The editing software should give you an idea of how the outcome will be.
 Make any changes as desired on the software.
 When satisfied, proceed to save the work on using software that is friendly to your laser.

 - Metal preparation